heapbytes/dotfiles/README.md

 ### polybar

-> This is my old polybar, you can find it's configs in the old-polybar folder.
+> This is my old polybar, you can find its configs in the old-polybar folder.

 ![](screenshots/polybar.png)

-> Neww one.
+> New one.

 ![image](https://user-images.githubusercontent.com/56447720/212282171-6539a49f-79c9-489b-99ca-da9afe0ffee1.png)